Plumbing Camera Inspection: What It Is, Cost & When You Need One

 Recurring Clogs or Sewer Backups

-If you're dealing with slow drains, toilets that bubble, or multiple drains backing up at the same time, something deeper may be going on.
-A video pipe inspection can pinpoint whether the cause is a stubborn clog, a buildup of grease, or a structural problem.
-Knowing the exact cause means your plumber can apply the right fix — rather than running a snake repeatedly without solving the root issue.
+If you're dealing with slow drains in multiple fixtures, toilets that bubble, gurgling pipes, foul sewer odors, or wastewater backing up into sinks and tubs, something deeper may be going on.
+A video pipe inspection can pinpoint whether the cause is a stubborn clog, grease buildup, or a structural problem so your plumber can apply the right fix instead of running a snake repeatedly.

 Tree Root Intrusion